"Why is your test longer than mine?" Benisek whispered to him hurriedly. "Did I lose a page or something?"

 "Uh, no," said Zorian.
 "To scare me off?"

 "Exactly!"
 Nora exclaimed.
 "Exactly!"

 Zorian blinked, unable to believe she actually admitted that to his face.

-"Spell formula require bravery!
+"Spell formulas require bravery!
 They require passion!" continued Nora animatedly.
 Funny.
 Everyone else said they required patience and meticulousness.
 "They require determination!
 Anyone who is scared off by this little thing here," she waved the second test in front of his face, "will surely give up when we delve into the truly difficult parts of the discipline.
 I had to make sure you wouldn't bail out on me somewhere along the line."